 It is of course primarily a clinical course, focusing on optimal clinical practice.
 But consistent feedback from participants is that they get far more from it: a reassurance that they’re not crazy wanting to do more for their patients, and a way forward for remaining inspired and motivated to make changes to their practice and to their departments.

-This engaging scene from ‘Code Blue‘ demonstrates a Helicopter Emergency Medical Service team managing a patient with major thoracic haemorrhage.
-They have done a right thoracotomy and want to clamp the hilum but there’s some kit missing from the pack.
+An engaging scene from ‘Code Blue‘ demonstrated a Helicopter Emergency Medical Service team managing a patient with major thoracic haemorrhage.
+They did a right thoracotomy and wanted to clamp the hilum but there was some kit missing from the pack.

-This scene has some great discussion points for prehospital professionals, even if the specific scenario is somewhat unlikely for most people’s practice:
+This scene had some great discussion points for prehospital professionals, even if the specific scenario is somewhat unlikely for most people’s practice:

 Non-compressible haemorrhage is possibly the biggest single clinical challenge when you’re a long way from hospital